Skip to content

 uv run python src/convert_to_ide_formats.py

-This command: - Converts unified rules from sources/ to IDE-specific formats - Generates skills/ directory with the 22 core security rules (Claude Code plugin) - Creates dist/ with IDE-specific formats (Cursor, Windsurf, Copilot)
+This command: - Converts unified rules from sources/ to IDE-specific formats - Generates skills/ directory with the 23 core security rules (Claude Code plugin) - Creates dist/ with all supported agent-specific formats

-Note: The Claude Code plugin (skills/) always contains only the 22 curated core rules.
+Note: The Claude Code plugin (skills/) uses the curated core rules.
 To build bundles with OWASP supplementary rules for other IDEs, use --source core owasp, but this only affects dist/, not skills/.

 Advanced Usage